Jewish Fellowships & Internships

 The Repair the World Fellowship is an 11-month opportunity for young adults ages 21 to 26 to engage and challenge the Jewish community to address social justice issues through meaningful volunteering.
 Fellows will recruit, train, and serve alongside volunteers to bring about real community change around education justice and food justice.
 The Fellowship takes place in Detroit, New York City, Philadelphia, and Pittsburgh.

-The Yeshivat Hadar year fellowship brings together Jewish young adults in a program that combines rigorous Torah study with an emphasis on spiritual growth and communal responsibility. .
+The Yeshivat Hadar long-term fellowship brings together Jewish young adults in a program that combines rigorous Torah study with an emphasis on spiritual growth and communal responsibility.